kaliRegenold/SeniorDesign/DesignDoc/source/userdocs.rst

 ==================

 The robot can be driven in two different ways.
-Either the controller can be plugged in directly to the raspberry pi or the controller can be plugged in to a laptop and driven over a network.
+Either the controller can be plugged in directly to the Raspberry Pi or the controller can be plugged in to a laptop and driven over a network.

-In order to operate the robot with the controller plugged in to the raspberry pi, the computers should be turned on as done in previous years.
+In order to operate the robot with the controller plugged in to the Raspberry Pi, the computers should be turned on as done in previous years.
 The controller can be disconnected and reconnected at any time without reboot however the last command is remembered.
 If the controller becomes unplugged while driving, the robot will continue driving until the controller is plugged back in to give a